Feolius/hell2shape/RELEASING.md

 1. Check the workflow logs in the "Actions" tab on GitHub
 2. Ensure you have the correct permissions set in the workflow file
-3. Verify the tag format is correct (must start with `v`)
+3. Verify you entered the version number correctly (without `v` prefix)
+4. Make sure the main branch is up to date
+5. Ensure both version and message fields are filled in

 ### Version Not Updated

-If the version doesn't update after pushing a tag:
+If the version doesn't update after running the workflow:

-1. Check that the workflow ran successfully
+1. Check that the workflow ran successfully in the Actions tab
 2. Pull the latest changes: `git pull origin main`
 3. Verify `src/Version.php` was updated
+4. Check that the git tag was created: `git fetch --tags && git tag -l`

 ### Packagist Not Updating